dperique/termi-chat/README.md

 * Make it so that you can repeat the same context; this is in case you change the model and just want to repeat using a different model.

+### bugs

+* when I run `utilties/select.sh ~/Desktop/Dropbox/ShareOut/Redhat/termi-chats/`, I save
+  my chat but it's saved to the container current working dir.
+We need it saved to the directory because those containers and ephemeral and the chat is lost.

 ### coding

 * instead of globals for color, make functions for warning messages that use the color red.